rmaraqa/incident-response-and-systems/systems-engineering/robotics-tennis-ball-collector/README.md

 ## Project Description

-The goal of our project is to create a turtlebot that collects tennis balls after a padel match in the most efficient manner.
+The goal of our project is to create a turtlebot that collects tennis balls after a padel match as efficiently as possible.
 This is interesting because before even starting on the project, we had to calculate and test to decide which algorithm was the most efficient and collected the most balls covering the least distance, as since the speed is uniform, distance was directly proportional to time, meaning that as the distance covered increased, the time taken increased.

-By the end of our project, we were able to make the robot collect all the tennis balls using our algorithm and placing them in a basket, to be collected before the start of the next round of padel.
-The main components of our project were the use of a RealSense camera to create a god mode effect in which it created a grid that pointed out the location of all the tennis balls and the location of the turtlebot in a 2D array.
-This is useful in getting our turtlebot to navigate to the first ball in our algorithm as that is the most important calculation of the algorithm.
-The camera is set up at a high angle above our environment and detecs the tennis balls and turtlebot.
-This god mode feature aids us in knowing the environment better than what the turtlebot can do using its camera or LiDAR sensors.
+By the end of our project, we were able to have the robot collect all the tennis balls using our algorithm and place them in a basket for collection before the start of the next round of padel.
+The main components of our project were the use of a RealSense camera to create a god mode effect, which produced a grid that indicated the locations of all the tennis balls and the turtlebot in a 2D array.
+This is useful for getting our turtlebot to navigate to the first ball in our algorithm, as that is the most important calculation.
+The camera is set up at a high angle above our environment and detects the tennis balls and the turtlebot.
+This god mode feature helps us better understand the environment than the turtlebot can using its camera or LiDAR sensors.
 This method ensured maximum accuracy and minimized the room for error.

 https://github.com/user-attachments/assets/bdff3d59-bc11-47f7-b312-eabc5037e4ce